ECB still sees balanced economic outlook, but downside risk more prominent

 “The risks surrounding the euro area growth outlook can still be assessed as broadly balanced,” ECB President Mario Draghi told a news conference on Thursday.

-However, the balance was moving to the downside owing to uncertainties “related to geopolitical factors, the threat of protectionism, vulnerabilities in emerging markets and financial market volatility”, Draghi added.
+However, the balance was moving to the downside owing to uncertainties “related to geopolitical factors, the threat of protectionism, vulnerabilities in emerging markets and financial market volatility”, he said.

 With France and Italy in political turmoil, a global trade war looming large, and Germany struggling to rebound after a dismal third quarter, markets have long seen the ECB’s growth assessment as overly optimistic.